markovic-nikola/pubg-recoil/readme.md

 # PUBG Recoil

 ## What is PUBG Recoil?
-PUBG Recoil is an ultimate PUBG weapon & attachment recoil guide with over 400+ different recoil patterns.
+PUBG Recoil is an ultimate PUBG weapon & attachment recoil guide with over **400+ different recoil patterns**.

 It allows you to quickly and easily compare recoil for weapons with different attachments while in-game and playing PUBG.
 It's the best tool for players who want to learn and improve their aim contol!